cryptofuture/vrt-sheet-for-dia/README.md

 vrt-sheet-for-dia
 =================

-VRT Sheet for Dia.
-Based on VRT Extension for LibreOffice Draw.
+VRT sheet for Dia.
+Based on VRT extension for LibreOffice Draw.